-These losses occurred from borehole to consumer and include all forms of loss i.e. financial, faulty meters, leakages, un-metered supply etc. The water losses in the 2018/2019 financial year were 26.4% compared to 21% in 2017/2018.
+These losses occurred from borehole to consumer and include all forms of losses i.e. financial, faulty meters, leakages, unmetered supply etc. The water losses in the 2019/2020 financial year were 26.1% compared to 24% in 2018/2019.
 This increase is a direct result of a drop in the water table and the water meters measuring air as water pumped.
 There is a 99% passing rate of water samples as per SANS 241.
 Meters are read on a monthly basis.
 Those stands still dependant on stand pipes in the streets or un-metered water connections are charged a basis tariff.